Morse Township, St. Louis County, Minnesota

 Morse Township is a township in Saint Louis County, Minnesota, United States.
 The population was 1,213 at the 2010 census.

 State Highways 1 (MN 1) and 169 (MN 169) are two of the main routes in the township.
 Other routes include Saint Louis County Road 88 (Grant–McMahan Boulevard), County Road 116 (Echo Trail), and County Road 21.

-The unincorporated communities of Burntside and Robinson are located within Morse Township.
+The unincorporated communities of Burntside and Robinson are in Morse Township.

 The city of Ely is located within Morse Township geographically but is a separate entity.

-The city of Winton is located within the township geographically but is a separate entity.
-Winton is located at the northeast edge of Morse Township.
+The city of Winton is geographically within the northeast edge of the township, but is a separate entity.

 History

 Morse Township was named for J. C. Morse, a businessperson in the mining industry.

 Geography

 According to the United States Census Bureau, the township has a total area of 138.1 sqmi; 115.6 sqmi is land and 22.5 sqmi, or 16.29%, is water.

-The Burntside River flows through the west–central portion of Morse Township.
-The Dead River briefly flows through the north–central part of the township.
-The Shagawa River flows through the east–central part of the township.
-The Bear Island River flows through the southeast portion of the township.
-The Beaver River flows through the southwest part of the township.
+Several rivers flow through Morse Township: the Burntside River in the west–central part of the township, a short section of the Dead River in the north–central part, the Shagawa River in the east–central part, the Bear Island River in the southeast, and the Beaver River in the southwest.

 Creeks that flow through the township include Armstrong, Crab, Longstorff, and Johnson.

-Burntside Lake and Shagawa Lake are both located within the northern portion of Morse Township.
-White Iron Lake is partially located within the township.
-Part of Morse Township is located within the Superior National Forest.
+Burntside Lake and Shagawa Lake are both in the northern part of Morse Township.
+White Iron Lake is partially within the township.
+Part of Morse Township is in the Superior National Forest.

-The southern 1/2 portion of the township is located within the Bear Island State Forest.
-Part of the township is also located within the Burntside State Forest.
-The northwest corner of Morse Township is located within the Boundary Waters Canoe Area Wilderness.
+The southern half of the township is in the Bear Island State Forest.
+Part of the township is in the Burntside State Forest.
+The northwest corner of Morse Township is in the Boundary Waters Canoe Area Wilderness.